pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export function isUndefinableDecimalEqual(left: Decimal | undefined, right: Decimal | undefined): boolean;

+// Warning: (ae-missing-release-tag) "ItemBkgdColorColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ItemBkgdColorColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): ColorRenderValue;
+}

+// Warning: (ae-missing-release-tag) "ItemBkgdColorTextColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ItemBkgdColorTextColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): StringRenderValue;
+}

+// Warning: (ae-missing-release-tag) "ItemForeColorColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ItemForeColorColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): ColorRenderValue;
+}

+// Warning: (ae-missing-release-tag) "ItemForeColorTextColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ItemForeColorTextColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): StringRenderValue;
+}

+// Warning: (ae-missing-release-tag) "ItemIdColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ItemIdColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): IntegerRenderValue;
+}

 // Warning: (ae-missing-release-tag) "IvemClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //